bvt3/Udacity-Project2/README.md

 ```bash
 ./make_predict_azure_app.sh
 ```
-* Output of the prediction:
+* Output of a prediction:
 ![alt text](https://github.com/bvt3/Udacity-Project2/blob/main/Files/CICD-06.jpg?raw=true)

 Steps to run a load testing for the application using Locust